Ilie Moscovici: Early life and World War I

 Moscovici was born on 28 November 1885, in Băiceni village, Iași County (just outside Pașcani, where he always owned a townhouse).
 He is known to have completed his secondary studies at the National College in Iași, and to have enlisted at the local university faculty of medicine in 1906.
 He was already active in Marxist milieu, scattered after the earlier split of the Romanian Social-Democratic Workers' Party.
-Young Moscovici joined up with Leon Ghelerter's "Social Studies Circle", where he became comrades with Mihail Gheorghiu Bujor, Ottoi Călin, Max Wexler, and Emil Socor.
+Young Moscovici joined up with Leon Ghelerter's "Social Studies Circle", where he became comrades with Mihail Gheorghiu Bujor, Ottoi Călin, Max Wexler, and Emanoil Socor.
 He was a frequent contributor to the socialist press, in magazines such as România Muncitoare or Lupta, and translated under the pen name I. Nour.

 In 1910, Moscovici and the entire Social Studies Circle became members of the Social Democratic Party (PSDR), founded as Romania's new socialist party.
 At the second party congress, in June 1912, Moscovici and Constantin Popovici were rapporteurs on workers' compensation issues.
 The following year, with Romania's entry into the Second Balkan War, Moscovici was drafted as a medic into the Romanian Land Forces, and sent to the Bulgarian front; he witnessed first-hand the failures of sanitation and healthcare in the army, as some 5,600 soldiers died of cholera and other treatable causes.

 Upon his return to Bucharest, Moscovici reported to his party about the matter, and organized a public protest against Conservative Party rule.
 Joining him in this effort were other veterans of the Bulgarian campaign, including his lifelong friends Constantin Titel Petrescu and Toma Dragu, alongside the socialist physician Ecaterina Arbore.
 The authorities moved to organize a court-martial, but withdrew the request when faced with public outcry.
 In August 1913, Moscovici was in Dobreni commune, Neamț County, addressing the local peasants and trying to get them interested in the PSDR agenda.